-- Lancashire County Council Highway Services: Have no objections subject to conditions, and specifically the provision of a construction traffic management plan (CTMP) prior to commencement of the development. - 8.
-Greater Manchester Ecology Unit: Have no objections subject to conditions and specifically the provision of a construction environmental management plan and landscaping scheme for the biodiversity enhancement of the site. - 9.
-United Utilities: Have no objection subject to a condition requiring a sustainable surface water drainage scheme and a foul water drainage scheme. - 10.
-Mawdesley Parish Council: Would like to return a very strong objection to the above planning application.
+- 9. Lancashire County Council Highway Services: Have no objections subject to conditions, and specifically the provision of a construction traffic management plan (CTMP) prior to commencement of the development. - 10.
+Greater Manchester Ecology Unit: Have no objections subject to conditions and specifically the provision of a construction environmental management plan and landscaping scheme for the biodiversity enhancement of the site. - 11.
+United Utilities: Have confirmed that the proposal is acceptable in principle to United Utilities subject to a condition requiring that the development is carried out in accordance with the principles set out in the submitted Foul & Surface Water Drainage Design. - 12.
+Mawdesley Parish Council: Wish to strongly object.
 They have many concerns regarding the development, which are detailed as follows: